Office for Students Funded Scholarship for MSc in Applied Artificial Intelligence and Data Analytics - January 2024 intake

 Successful applicants will receive £10,000 over the course of the academic year.
 Payment dates to be confirmed.

-Please note that, you can only be awarded one scholarship per year.
-If you're eligible for more than one scholarship, you will be awarded the scholarship that attracts the highest value.
+Please note that students can only receive one scholarship or discount so students who are eligible for more than 1 award will be given the award of the highest value.